ppy-sb/nyamatrix/README.md

 # nyamatrix

-A re-calculator for bancho.py with elegant performance.
+A recalculator for bancho.py with elegant performance.

 ## Introduction